-Throughout the course of a given day, call centers agents make use of a seemingly endless number of solutions, tools and applications in an effort to better address the needs of the customers they work with.
+Throughout a given day, call centers agents make use of a seemingly endless number of solutions, tools, and applications to better address the needs of the customers they work with.
 For example, call center automations.
 Generally speaking, a trend has emerged over the last few years that has seen the functionalities of these applications combined into single, seamless platforms.

 Yet there still exists (and there will likely always exist) a sizable user base that is searching for alternatives to traditional call center software, specifically independent applications to empower their efforts.
 They’re looking for solutions that support the way they like to work, rather than being forced to change the way they work to make up for certain absences in the technology they have in front of them.

 For those people, in particular, open-source applications have emerged as one of the single best ways to enable businesses and their IT departments to not only customize and modify their tools and functions, but to transform and integrate them into the systems they’re already using to bring everything together.

 As stated, this need for easily customized-yet-powerful technology is an interesting case for call centers in particular, who naturally utilize and require a vast number of applications throughout any given day.
 Certain solutions are dedicated to improving and empowering productivity, while others are aimed at efficiency and the idea that employees should always be taking advantage of every opportunity to “do more with less.”

 Over the last few years, a strong alternative to this has emerged in the call center space in the form of open-source software.
 At its core, the term means exactly what it sounds like software where the source code of those applications is made freely available so that they can be distributed and modified in any way that the users see fit.

 Open-source options are ones that can naturally be modified, used and enhanced as needed.
 For example, we took a look at several open-source PBX alternatives, all of which are capable of intense customization and flexibility.
 Because of this, organizations can unlock a host of unique benefits, essentially all at the same time: